-Welcome to the Chess player profile of Simon Williams, a chess player who has been in the chess industry from the 90s to today.
+Welcome to the Chess player profile of Simon Williams, an English Chess Grandmaster who has been in the chess industry from the 90s to today.
 He’s also known as Ginger GM, the title of his YouTube Channel.

 Full name: Simon Kim Williams